ejohansson13/concepts_explained/UNet/UNet_ML.md

   <img src="/UNet/Images/first_downsampling_step.png" alt="The first max pooling operation performed on the contracting path of the U-Net" width="20%"
 </p>

-Each downsampling operation (red arrow in the above diagram) is a 2x2 max pooling operation, taking the maximum value in a 2x2 window of the image features.
+Each downsampling operation (red arrow in the above diagram) is a 2x2 max pooling operation with a stride of 2, taking the maximum value in a 2x2 window of the image features.
 Max pooling functions as an effortless downsampling application, halving the height and width dimensionality of the image features.
 Repeated applications quickly distill the high dimensional image information into their critical image features.

 ### Bridge